-Miso katsu is deep-fried pork (Ton-katsu) with sweet miso sauce, and it’s famous as a local food in Chukyo area (mainly Aichi prefecture) in Japan.
+MISO KATSU is deep-fried pork cutlet (Ton-katsu) with sweet miso sauce, and it’s famous as a local food in Chukyo area (mainly Aichi prefecture) in Japan.

 I think many of you’ve already know about Japanese style of cutlet (Ton-katsu).
-Generally, people eat it with brown sauce made from soy sauce, ketchup, mirin, mustard, etc.
+Generally, we eat it with Japanese Worcestershire sauce.

-The sauce for MISO KATSU needs soybean miso as a main material.
-The most famous soybean miso is called “Hatcho miso” in Japan, and this is exactly produced in Aichi prefecture.
+By the way, the representative soybean miso is “Hatcho miso” in Japan, and this is exactly produced in Aichi prefecture.

 If you want to experience extraordinary taste of miso, you should absolutely try this dish.